Graphql vs rest

 Discussion

-in this section, we will discuss the different features of each approach.
+In this section, we will discuss the different features of each approach.

 Data fetching

-Data fetching is the most common theme when the subject is rest and GraphQL. both offer different ways of consuming information.
-Rest is based on the HTTP verbs to fetch data.
+Data fetching is the most common theme when the subject is REST and GraphQL.
+Both offer different ways of consuming information.
+REST is based on the HTTP verbs to fetch data.
 Richardson’s Maturity Model explores the HTTP verbs more powerfully.
-The server is the one that offers different possibilities for fetching the data such as filters and transformers.
-However, it is less common to see restful API offering granularity over the data being returned.
-In other words, if the client doesn’t want the entire payload from my specific get request, the server will return it anyway this is the argument that gives the graph well its foundation. graph QL does offer granularity over the data being sent back from the server to the client. however, rest API can also implement this kind of behavior but before the graph QL this was not common.
+The server is the one that offers different possibilities for fetching the data, such as filters and transformers.
+However, it is less common to see a RESTful API offering granularity over the data being returned.
+In other words, if the client doesn’t want the entire payload from a specific GET request, the server will return it anyway.
+This is the argument that gives GraphQL its foundation.
+GraphQL does offer granularity over the data being sent back from the server to the client.
+However, REST APIs can also implement this kind of behavior, but before GraphQL this was not common.

-Graph QL on the other hand does not care about each different age TTP verbs that the protocol offers it uses only post and the graph QL specification handles the different types of behaviors based on its language.
-To fetch data with graph QL queries are used.
-Those queries enable the client to specify what data it needs to be retrieved its properties filtering and transforming as well.
-Q graph QL needs specific tooling to handle the complexity of dealing with its standard and language to communicate with clients and servers.
+GraphQL, on the other hand, does not care about each different HTTP verb that the protocol offers.
+It uses only POST, and the GraphQL specification handles the different types of behaviors based on its language.
+To fetch data with GraphQL, queries are used.
+Those queries enable the client to specify what data it needs to retrieve, its properties, filtering, and transforming as well.
+GraphQL needs specific tooling to handle the complexity of dealing with its standard and language to communicate with clients and servers.
 The following are the most used ones:

 - Apollo